aaroneaton/better-yourls/readme.txt

 1. Easy to use with only 2 options.

 == Changelog ==

+= 1.0.3 =
+* Added hook to generate short url on post transition
+* Added get_shortlink hook to cover normal shortlink generation
+* No longer try to generate a shortlink in pre_get_shortlink.
+Just return it if it already exists
+* More efficient shortlink creation
+* General code cleanup

 = 1.0.2 =
 * Improved URL validation to avoid saving extraneous data